chRyNaN/ConditionalRx/README.md

 ## Note:

-This is a new experimental project and is currently not tested.
+This is a new experimental project and is currently not thoroughly tested.

 ## TODO: